matejbizjak/kumuluzee-nats/jetstream/README.md

 </dependency>
 ```

+NATS JetStream extension can also be used simultaneously alongside NATS Core extension.

 If you would like to collect Kafka related logs through the KumuluzEE Logs, you have to include the `kumuluzee-logs`
 implementation and slf4j-log4j adapter dependencies: